TNTurnerLab/Hare/README.md

 * suffix_dv:  *Suffix of the DeepVariant data files.
 Assumes input files are \<sample\_name\>\<suffix\>*
 * suffix_hc:  *Suffix of the GATK Haplotypecaller data files.
 Assumes input files are \<sample\_name\>\<suffix\>*
 * family_file: "/dnv_wf_cpu/<your_family_file>"
+* glnexus_dv_model: Please change this to DeepVariantWES if you are running WES, otherwise leave it blank.
 * chrom_length:  *Optional chromosome length file, use if you are not using human reference GRCh38.
 Can leave blank if using GRCh38.
 Please make this a two column, tab delimited file, with the first chromosome and the second column the length of the chromosome*
 ```
 Below is an example Docker run command: